 What to Expect in Terms of Immigration and Security?

-Unlike other popular tourist destination, Iranian immigration is quite relaxed when it comes to things that tourists can take into and out of Iran.
+Unlike other popular tourist destinations, Iranian immigration is surprisingly relaxed when it comes to things that tourists can take into and out of Iran.
 Upon arrival at the airport, you will not have to go through a rigorous screening process.
+Here are some important things to remember:

-- As you enter the country, you will be fingerprinted.
+- As you enter the country, you may be fingerprinted.

-- However, as a tourist you are allowed to import, duty-free no more than 200 cigarettes and 50 cigars.
+- You are allowed to import, duty-free, no more than 200 cigarettes and 50 cigars.

-- If you’re an avid alcoholic, it’s advisable that you leave such a habit in your home country.
+- Alcohol is illegal.
 Bringing in alcohol into the country is illegal and punishable by law.

-- Also, you can return home with a few souvenirs including handicrafts, but it must not exceed a certain limit
+- You can return home with souvenirs including handicrafts, Persian carpets, but it must not exceed a certain limit.

 As with every other country, you will need a valid Iranian visa.
-It is, however, advisable to start the visa application process at least two months before your scheduled travel date.
+It is, however, advisable to start the visa application process at least three weeks before your scheduled travel date.
 Some tourists can get an Iran visa on arrival at the airport.

 One of the reasons why Iran sees only a few tourists annually is due to the stressful visa application process.
 Apart from the fact that the process can be slow, you are left in the dark as to whether your application will be approved or not coupled with the unpredictable changes in rules.
 However, some nationalities can apply for a visa on arriving at a designated international airport in Iran.
 If your country did not make the list, not to worry you can apply for a visa as well.
 But you have to start the application process as early as possible.